Generic Name: caffeine/ergotamine (ka-FEEN/er-GOT-a-meen)

-Serious and sometimes life-threatening decreases in the blood supply to the extremities (eg, hands, feet) or brain may occur if Cafergot suppositories is taken with certain other medicines, including HIV protease inhibitors (eg, ritonavir) and macrolide antibiotics (eg, erythromycin).
+Serious and sometimes life-threatening decreases in the blood supply to the extremities (eg, hands, feet) or brain may occur if Cafergot suppositories are taken with certain other medicines, including HIV protease inhibitors (eg, ritonavir) and macrolide antibiotics (eg, erythromycin).
 Do not use Cafergot suppositories if you are also taking these other medicines.
 Inform your doctor of all the medicines that you are taking.

-Cafergot suppositories is used for:
+Cafergot suppositories are used for:

 Preventing and treating certain kinds of headaches (eg, migraines, migraine variants, "histaminic cephalalgia").
 It may also be used for other conditions as determined by your doctor.

 Cafergot suppositories are a combination of 2 vasoconstrictors.
 It works by constricting blood vessels in the lining of the brain, which helps to decrease the pain from migraine headaches.

 Do NOT use Cafergot suppositories if:

 - you are allergic to any ingredient in Cafergot suppositories

 - you are pregnant or may become pregnant

 - you have blood vessel problems (eg, peripheral vascular disease), coronary heart disease, high blood pressure, liver or kidney problems, or severe infection (eg, sepsis)